distributed-systems/logd/README.md

 Simple, elegegant and felxible logging.

-- Suppoorts different log transports (Console, File, Mail, SQL)
+- Send your logs to any target (Console, File, Mail, SQL)
 - Log routing: different levels can be sent to different transports
 - Log data & metrics
 - Explore your logs interactively (filtering, selective output)